toybz/movie_app/README.md

 The app has a useOfflineStatus hook that listens to offline status of the device.
 If the device is offline, the No Internet Alert will be displayed.
 The alert is at the bottom of the pages/_app.tsx file

 ### Service Worker
 The App uses service worker to cache the static assets and fetched routes.
-Once a resource is a cached the service worker returns the cached data even if there is no network.
+Once a resource is  cached the service worker returns the cached data even if there is no network.
 It paths that have not been cached, it will default to the pages/_offline.tsx file.
 Using this approach, the app will be responsive when device is offline.

-## Notes on Design Decisions
+### Notes on Design Decisions

-* I didn't use a global store because most the pages do not share data between each other, because of the small scale of the app, prop drilling between a page and its sub-component.
-In a large scale application that has lots of shared state, I would have used a global state management like Redux.
+* I didn't use a global store because most the pages do not share data between each other, because of the small scale of the app.
+In a large scale application that has lots of shared state, I would have used a global state management lib like Redux.

-* The SSR rendered pages returns  serverErrorOccurred and serverErrorMessage prop when a fetch error occurs, so we can show a custom error message.
+* To manage the SSR rendered pages returns  serverErrorOccurred and serverErrorMessage prop when a fetch error occurs on the server, so we can show a custom error message on the client.

-* To manage failures/errors.
-1- The SSR rendered pages returns  serverErrorOccurred and serverErrorMessage prop when a fetch error occurs, so we can show a custom error message.
-2- The
-* I pushed the .env file to the remote repo, so you dont have to recreate it if testing locally.
-In an ideal real app scenerio, I wouldnt have pushed it to the remote repo.
+* I pushed the .env file to the remote repo, so you dont have to recreate it when testing locally.
+In an ideal real app scenario I wouldn't have pushed it to the remote repo.

-* Other things that I didn't work on but took notes of:
+#### Other things that I didn't work on but took notes of:
--Pagination
-* Core web vitals metric like:
+  * Pagination
+  * The Cumulative Layout Shift on initial load
   * Mobile responsiveness
   * Styling and alignments